 An Alternating Current (AC) arc fluctuates to zero 50 or 60 times per second.
 Our process uses the low-voltage moments to flush vaporized

 material away between arc cycles.
-That’s done by high-pressure coolant flowing through the tubular electrode.
-Flushing out happens as the electrode is pull back on each upstroke.
+That’s done with high-pressure coolant flowing through the tubular electrode.
+Flushing out happens as the electrode is pulled back on each upstroke.

 The coolant thermally shocks the particles of hot metal and flushes them downstream before they know what hit them.
 The arc is re-created on each downstroke.